dialog-semiconductor/BLE_SDK6_examples/connectivity/scan_request_track/Readme.md

 performs the scanning procedure.
 The central device needs to scan in active mode since the peripheral device will track if it is scanned via the scan request from central.
-The example doesn't require any change in the SDK 6.0.14 code as in previous SDK releases, the scan request is tracked in every BLE END event.
+The example doesn't require any change in the SDK 6.0.22 code as in previous SDK releases, the scan request is tracked in every BLE END event.

+- Devices naming:
+    - DA1453x is refering to DA14531-00, DA14531-01, DA14530 and DA14535.
+    - DA1458x is refering to DA14585 and DA14586.
+    - The DA14531-00 is the main DA14531 device.
+The -00 is just a new naming to introduce the variant DA14531-01.
+The DA14531-01 is a ROM variant of the main DA14531-00.
+    - The DA14535 is a DA14531 upgrade.

 ## HW and SW configuration

 * **Hardware configuration**

-	- This example runs on The DA14585/DA14586/DA14531 Bluetooth Smart SoC devices.
+	- This example runs on The DA1453x/DA1458x Bluetooth Smart SoC devices.
 	- The Basic / Pro Development kit is needed for this example.
 	- Connect the DA145xx Pro Development Kit to the host computer.
 	- UART TX on P0_4 for DA14585/DA14586 (place jumper between J1:17 and J1:18)